elianamusser/exploration/doc/ErrorHandling.md

 Robustness will be favored over correctness.
 For robustness:
-- if an input or logical error is encountered, print a relevant error message to notify the user, and move to next input without modifying the map.
+- if an input or logical error is encountered, print a relevant error message to notify the user, and move to next input without modifying the map
 - do not close the program until user specifies to
 - if an error is not encountered, parse the string to add the data to the building

 ## Barricade

 I will use a barricade, in between the user input and Building class, for global error handling.
 It will throw `IllegalArgumentExceptions` with relevant messages.
 The error messages will be displayed to the user.
+They will not shut down the program, but will skip to the next user input without modifying the data.

 APP (untrusted) -> BARRICADE -> BUILDING (partially trusted)